So, you want to learn how to mine Bitcoin, right? Well, that’s good, because you've found the perfect place to start!

 - 1.1.
 Block Rewards and Miner Fees

 - 2.1.
-Pool Mining
+Bitcoin Pool Mining

 - 2.2.
-Mining Alone
+Bitcoin Solo Mining

 - 2.3.
-Cloud Mining
+Bitcoin Cloud Mining

 - 3.1.
 Setting up the Gear

+- 3.2.
+How to Check How Much You’ve Mined

 - 3.3.
-How to Check How Much You’ve Mined

-- 3.4.
 How to Calculate Expected Profits

-A Short Explanation of How to Mine Bitcoin
+How to Mine Bitcoin At Home

 Before I get started teaching you how to mine Bitcoin, I should first offer a brief explanation of what we mean when we talk about Bitcoin mining.
 As you most likely already know, Bitcoin is a blockchain-based cryptocurrency.

 It essentially works similar to a bank’s ledger (record of transactions).
 However, banks need you to trust them.
 Bitcoin is different.
-You only need to trust the code that created the network, and its rules.
+You only need to trust the code that created the network and its rules.
 It’s no coincidence that Bitcoin was created just after the global financial crisis of 2008.
 It’s been designed to be trust-less money!

 But wait a minute, if you don’t need to trust a bank, how do you know that people won’t cheat the network?
 How do you know that every Bitcoin can only be spent once?

 The network is secured by specialized computer units called miners that are distributed across a large number of unique entities.
-When you submit a transaction to the Bitcoin blockchain, these miners need to check that you have the necessary Bitcoin to send it, and that various other rules are followed.
+When you submit a transaction to the Bitcoin blockchain, these miners need to check that you have the necessary Bitcoin to send it and that various other rules are followed.

 Transactions are grouped into blocks and then a string of characters must be guessed by the miners on the network.
 These characters are known as the “hash” of the block.
 Each block contains the hash of the previous block, as well as a new hash that needs to be guessed.